rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 make: *** [Makefile:6: default] Error 2
 ```

-Looking into the compile errors it seemed that some the `fn init` signature
+Looking into the compile errors it seemed that the `fn init` signature changed
-changed and that the `module!` marco expects byte strings.
+and that the `module!` marco expects byte strings.

 Changing that:
 ```diff